fbnlsr/my-website/src/en/legal/index.md

 Visit the website cnil.fr for more information about your rights.

-To exercise these rights or for any questions regarding the processing of your data in this system, you can directly contact Fabien Lasserre at +336 0335 1963 or via email at hello@primative.net.
+To exercise these rights or for any questions regarding the processing of your data in this system, you can directly contact Fabien Lasserre at hello@fabienlasserre.dev.

 If you believe, after contacting us, that your "Information Technology and Liberties" rights are not being respected, you can file a complaint with the CNIL (French data protection authority).